Product Reviews

 Who Ends Up Happy and Who Doesn't

 The PuraMax 2 delivers Litter-Robot-level performance at roughly half the price.
 For most owners, that math works beautifully.
 But the 13% one-star rate is not random dissatisfaction.
-It clusters tightly around three specific situations: cats that pee high on sidewalls (triggers the leak defect), WiFi setups that can't isolate a 2.4GHz network (the auto-clean function won't activate), and some progressive sensor degradation that appears in long-term reviews starting around month two or three.
+It clusters tightly around two specific situations: cats that pee high on sidewalls (triggers the leak defect), and progressive sensor degradation that appears in long-term reviews starting around month two or three.

 Most review sites treat these as footnotes.
 They should be the headline.
-If you can screen for all three before buying, you have a strong probability of landing in the happy 78% who rate it four or five stars.
+If you can screen for both before buying, you have a strong probability of landing in the happy 78% who rate it four or five stars.

 The YouTube universe is worth reading with some caution.
 Eleven of 14 videos in our dataset are positive, but 10 of those 11 are sponsored.
 The non-sponsored long-term review and the most thorough comparative review paint a more mixed picture.
 WATTS and Whiskers documented, after 3.5 months of real use with a Maine Coon, the false-full bin sensor problem that forces owners to physically shake waste to redistribute it.
 One Man Five Cats, with over 80,000 subscribers and five-plus years of testing self-cleaning boxes with six cats, praised the safety design in a comparative review of the Purobot Max Pro 2 but called out the small waste bin, difficult spot cleaning, and the one-year US warranty as real weaknesses.